apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 serializer.*      --                                                            Properties to be passed to the serializer.
 ================  ============================================================  ====================================================================================

-Example for agent named **agent_foo**:
+Example for agent named a1:

 .. code-block:: properties

-  agent_foo.channels = memoryChannel-1
+  a1.channels = c1
-  agent_foo.sinks = hbaseSink-1
+  a1.sinks = k1
-  agent_foo.sinks.hbaseSink-1.type = org.apache.flume.sink.hbase.AsyncHBaseSink
+  a1.sinks.k1.type = org.apache.flume.sink.hbase.AsyncHBaseSink
-  agent_foo.sinks.hbaseSink-1.table = foo_table
+  a1.sinks.k1.table = foo_table
-  agent_foo.sinks.hbaseSink-1.columnFamily = bar_cf
+  a1.sinks.k1.columnFamily = bar_cf
-  agent_foo.sinks.hbaseSink-1.serializer = org.apache.flume.sink.hbase.SimpleAsyncHbaseEventSerializer
+  a1.sinks.k1.serializer = org.apache.flume.sink.hbase.SimpleAsyncHbaseEventSerializer
-  agent_foo.sinks.hbaseSink-1.channel = memoryChannel-1
+  a1.sinks.k1.channel = c1

 ElasticSearchSink
 '''''''''''''''''